AI proposes. People approve. Knowledge keeps itself honest.

 Sources

-A proposed change from a closed ticket.
+A proposed change from a new application.
 One reviewer click turns it into canonical memory.

 WiseWare does not replace the systems where work happens.

-Your CRM, ticket tracker, and GRC tools are built for getting work done.
+Your case-management, intake, and ticket tools are built for getting work done.
 They're not built to explain it.
 WiseWare sits alongside them and keeps a clean record of what's true, what was decided, and what evidence backs it up — across all of those systems.

 AI can't act reliably on knowledge buried inside workflows and screens.
 It needs something it can actually read.